 Note: All above file names can be customized but the file suffix must be fixed.
 During copy, do not add any extra characters in new cert files (especially blank character), or it will cause router fails to connect to openVPN server.

-Step5: Go to Network -> VPN -> Certifications page to import the certs you generate in Step 4.
+4. Go to Network -> VPN -> Certifications page to import the certs you generate in Step 3.

 Enable the connection, the PC will connect to the OpenVPN Cloud.

-After connected, users can use the tunnel IP to access the router.
+After connected, users can use the router LAN IP to access the router.
 If this not work, please go to Network->Firewall->Security to check if remote access services are enable.
 If access failed, check if your PC firewall has closed.